Bhart97/CDE-project/module/part b/README.md

 ## Working on the Cloud: Automation

-This learning path will similarly create a web hosting server but with more emphasis on resource and configuration management to achieve automation.
-Students will be responisble for managing more than once resource at a time and all previously created resources should be terminated to have a more manageable work environment.
+This learning path will similarly create web hosting servers but with more emphasis on resource and configuration management to achieve automation.
+Students will be responsible for managing more than one resource at a time and all previously created resources should be terminated to have a more manageable work environment.

 **1. Resource Management**